John Michie: Presenting

-Stage
+Theatre

 Michie began his acting career on the stage and has appeared in several West End productions.
-Past roles include playing Arthur in Jean Anouilh’s comedy, Number One, at the Queen's Theatre in 1984.
-He also played John in Noël Coward’s play, Easy Virtue, at the Garrick Theatre in 1988–1989, before going on to play Walker in Andrew Davies’ Prin at the Lyric Theatre, 1989–1990, directed by actor/director Richard Wilson.
+Past roles include playing Arthur in Jean Anouilh's comedy, Number One, at the Queen's Theatre in 1984.
+He also played John in Noël Coward's play, Easy Virtue, at the Garrick Theatre in 1988–1989, before going on to play Walker in Andrew Davies' Prin at the Lyric Theatre, 1989–1990, directed by actor/director Richard Wilson.
 Michie was directed by Wilson twice more in Michael Wall's Women Laughing at the Royal Court Theatre and in Simply Disconnected at the Chichester Festival Theatre in 1996.
 He played Danny in Breed, a new play from emerging playwright Lou Ramsden, staged at Theatre503 in 2010.

+Michie played Leontes in the Lyceum Theatre, Edinburgh production of Shakespeare's The Winter's Tale (2017), the fireman in the Traverse Theatre's production of Rob Drummond's The Mack (2019), and John Rebus in Ian Rankin's A Game Called Malice at the Queen's Theatre, Hornchurch in February 2023.
+In autumn 2023, he played Professor Rennie in the Lyceum Theatre and Pitlochry Festival Theatre production of Peter Arnott's Group Portrait in a Summer Landscape.

 Politics

 In 2008, Michie publicly backed the Scottish Labour Party in the run up to the Glasgow East by-election.
 However it later emerged Michie, in a report for the BBC's This Week programme the previous year, appeared to back Scottish independence, which the Labour Party officially opposes.
 Michie said, "An independent Scotland would find a new confidence.
 It would slow down the brain-drain that causes this country to lose so many of its most brightest and most skilled."
 The Labour Party subsequently issued a statement on behalf of Michie claiming he did not support independence.

 In August 2014, Michie was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.